paresh5555/YOLO_ITMS/README.md

 training time but the response time will be less.
 ➡️The model is prepared in such away that it decides smart switching timing for the signal on all sides of the road so the no one has to wait for longer interval of time on the road

+Note: YOLO Weights need to be added before running.Code is compatible across all Operaging Systems.
+Prepared as part of B.Tech final year project Part 1.
+The pretrained YOLO model was used.